tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 # Parameter Space

 What do we really learn from data for a model?
-- Hypothesis space is usually pre-specified in terms of problem
+- Hypothesis space is usually pre-specified in terms of problem domains
+- Different models